 Trends and Latest Developments: "Dorsal" in Modern Medicine

 While the term "dorsal" has been used in anatomy for centuries, its application continues to evolve with advances in medical imaging and surgical techniques.
-Modern imaging modalities like MRI and CT scans provide detailed views of the dorsal aspect of the body, allowing for more precise diagnoses and treatment planning.
+That said, modern imaging modalities like MRI and CT scans provide detailed views of the dorsal aspect of the body, allowing for more precise diagnoses and treatment planning.
 Minimally invasive surgical techniques often involve accessing structures from the dorsal side, minimizing trauma and improving patient outcomes.

-Furthermore, the increased understanding of dorsal stream processing in the brain has implications for understanding visual-spatial processing and movement.
+To build on this, the increased understanding of dorsal stream processing in the brain has implications for understanding visual-spatial processing and movement.
 The dorsal stream is a pathway in the brain that processes information about where objects are located in space and how to interact with them.
 Research into the dorsal stream is shedding light on conditions such as visual neglect and apraxia (difficulty with motor planning).

 Tips and Expert Advice: Using "Dorsal" Effectively